JoaoMendss/JoaoMendss/README.md

 ## Hi there 😎

-I'm a 17y programmer on my way to full stack 👨‍💻 I usually use HTML, CSS, JavaScript and NodeJs technologies, Next stop: React and TypeScript
+I'm a 17y programmer on my way to full stack 👨‍💻 I usually use HTML, CSS, JavaScript and NodeJs, but I've started using React as well, Next stop: TypeScript

 <br>
 🖥️ Computer technician student at IFPR